 - Director, Center for Indian Education, Arizona State University

-Bryan McKinley Jones Brayboy (Lumbee) is President's Professor and Borderlands Professor of Indigenous Education and Justice in the School of Social Transformation at Arizona State University, where he currently serves as Associate Director.
-At ASU, he is Special Advisor to the President on American Indian Affairs, Director of the Center for Indian Education and co-editor of the Journal of American Indian Education.
-He serves as affiliate faculty with the Mary Lou Fulton Teachers College, American Indian Studies, and the Department of English.
+Bryan McKinley Jones Brayboy (Lumbee) is President’s Professor of Indigenous education and justice in the School of Social Transformation at Arizona State University.
+At ASU, he is senior advisor to the president, director of the Center for Indian Education, associate director of the School of Social Transformation, and co-editor of the Journal of American Indian Education.
+From 2007 to 2012, he was visiting President’s Professor of Indigenous education at the University of Alaska Fairbanks.